 Personal

 Married for over 50 years to Jenny Ladefoged, a notorious Episcopal Church Woman.
 (I am a member of Atheists for Jesus.)
-Three offspring (plus grandchildren): Lise Friedman, Bookseller; Thegn Ladefoged, Archaeologist,University of Auckland; Katie Weiss, Attorney, Public Defender Nasheville.
+Three offspring (plus grandchildren): Lise Friedman, Bookseller; Thegn Ladefoged, Archaeologist,University of Auckland; Katie Weiss, Attorney, Public Defender Nashville.

 Informal CV